 For submissions and queries, please use this email address: firstname.lastname@example.org.

 Before making your submission, please follow the "ARTICLE TEMPLATE" provided in the journal website.

 It is advisable that, before making a submission, authors read all or some of the essays contained in the links below:

 For making a submission, please click on "MAKE A SUBMISSION" on the journal website and follow the steps.

-We strongly recommend that, before making a submission, you visit Asiatic website and read articles published in the current and previous issues in order to have a sense of the style and structure of research articles that the journal publishes.
+We strongly recommend that, before making a submission, you visit the Asiatic website and read articles published in the current and previous issues in order to have a sense of the style and structure of research articles that the journal publishes.

 If a manuscript is below the standard of Asiatic, we may not take it any further.

 If a manuscript has more than one author, there must be a corresponding author who will communicate with the journal.